 For those who like to define their spaces, good fences make good neighbors.
 They keep children and pets safe in the yard and keep strangers out.
 They shield private activities from prying eyes.
 They create boundaries for outdoor spaces, providing privacy and security around dining areas and gardens.
 Yet, when fences start showing signs of age or sustain damage in a storm or accident, they cannot do their job.
 It's time to repair them — but with the wide variety of types of damage and associated repairs, there is also a wide range of costs to anticipate.

-The national average to repair a fence is $487.
+The national average to repair a fence is $489.
 This cost varies depending on the extent of the damage, type of material used to construct the fence, and the cost of labor.
+You could pay anywhere between $273 and $734, depending on the kind of repairs you need.
 Read on to learn more about fence repairs and what it costs to protect your privacy.

 Fences repairs range from simple projects that involve filling holes or cracks to replacing entire sections of a damaged fence.
 The type of repair affects the cost of the project; more complex repairs require more materials and labor than simple repairs do.